Skip to content

 Spend needed to recover the annual loyalty card fee.

-Calculate the annual spend needed at a retailer to break even on a paid loyalty card's fee.
-Enter card fee and discount/cashback for an instant result.
+Calculate the annual spend needed at a retailer to break even on a paid loyalty card's annual fee, at the discount or cashback rate offered.

 What this tool does